srslyashh/Client-Server-Chat/README.md

 To run the program, do the following:

 1. Run the server.py with `python3 server.py`
-2. Then, run the client program with `python3 client.py`
+2. Then, run the client.py with `python3 client.py`

 ## Specification for The Assignment